freiheit-com/kuberpult/README.md

 ##### Environment Group:

-The `"environmentGroup"` field is a string that defines which environment group the environment belongs to (Example: `Production` can be an environment group to group production environments in different countries)
+The `"environmentGroup"` field is a string that defines which environment group the environment belongs to (Example: `Production` can be an environment group to group production environments in different countries).
+EnvironmentGroups are still in development.
+We'll update this section once they are ready.
+The goal of EnvironmentGroups is to make handling of many similar clusters easier.
+They will also work with Release Trains.